NUPapers-Spring23/nerfstudio-singularity/compute-canada-runs/COLMAP_PROCESSING.md

 This file contains the logs and batch job stats for the COLMAP processing done on Compute Canada using nerfstudio COLMAP pipeline.

-Each section is titled by the folder name where the images originate from.
+Each section is titled by the folder name where the images originated from.

 ## /scratch/derekja/ECS/DJI_202301291342_001_uvicmapper/